-NOW, THEREFORE, CPB hereby authorizes the Contractor to provide the Services under the terms and conditions set forth herein and, in the Agreement, of which this Task Order becomes a part upon execution.
+NOW, THEREFORE, CPB hereby authorizes the Contractor to provide the Services under the terms and conditions set forth herein and, in the Contract, of which this Task Order becomes a part upon execution.

-Task Order Number: Services Requested: Deliverables (e.g., reports, plans, estimates): Compensation / Rates: CPB shall pay Contractor for work performed in accordance with the rates and other compensation set forth in Exhibit [#] of the Agreement.
+Task Order Number: Services Requested: Deliverables (e.g., reports, plans, estimates): Compensation / Rates: CPB shall pay Contractor for work performed in accordance with the rates and other compensation set forth in Exhibit [#] of the Contract.
 Not-to-Exceed Ceiling (Required for hourly work): In no event shall Contractor's compensation under this Task Order exceed Dollars (\$) for services and Dollars (\$) for approved travel and related expenses.
 Contractor is at risk and must bear all costs and expenses that exceed this amount for work performed under this Task Order, without compensation or reimbursement by CPB, unless CPB and Contractor agree in writing to an adjustment prior to Contractor performing Services that would cause the price ceiling to be exceeded.

-Invoicing: Contractor must submit regular invoices to CPB consistent with the terms of the Agreement.
-Start Date: Contractor will commence work as soon as possible within 24 hours of signing this Task Order, unless otherwise indicated here: The estimated duration of work or end date is as follows: Estimated End Date: Contractor may request and CPB may grant, at its discretion, an extension of the time to perform.
-Any request for an extension and denial or grant thereof must be in writing. communications and other issues in e Parties designated their representatives for day-to-day in the Agreement.
-Those individuals will remain the is for this Task Order unless alternate representatives are CPB Designated Representative: Contractor Designated Representative: Name: Name: E-mail: E-mail: Phone: Phone: Address: Address: Additional Requirements:

-Executed on the dates set forth below by the undersigned authorized representative of CPB and Contractor to be effective upon signature by Contractor.

-Corporation for Public Broadcasting [ENTER CONTRACTOR NAME]
+Invoicing: Contractor must submit regular invoices to CPB consistent with the terms of the Contract.
+Start Date: Contractor will commence work as soon as possible within 24 hours of signing this Task Order, unless otherwise indicated here:

+The estimated duration of work or end date is as follows: Estimated End Date: Contractor may request and CPB may grant, at its discretion, an extension of the time to perform.
+Any request for an extension and denial or grant thereof must be in writing.
+Designated Representatives .
+The Parties designated their representatives for day-to-day communications and other issues in the Contract.
+Those individuals will remain the Parties' Designated Representatives for this Task Order unless alternate representatives are designated below: CPB Designated Representat tive: Contractor Designated Representative: Name: Name: E-mail: E-mail: Phone: Phone: Address: Address: Additional Requirements: Executed on the dates set forth helow by the w ndersioned authorized representative of CPR and Executed on the dates set forth below by the undersigned authorized representative of CPB and Contractor to be effective upon signature by Contractor.
+Corporation for Public Broadca sting [ENTER CONTRACTOR NAME] By: By:
-By: By:

 Name: Name:

 Title: Title:

 Date: Date: